Churches exist to help people and make a difference in its community and beyond. This commitment to a mission is what drives a church.

-Board members are legally responsible for the oversight of the organization as it pursues its mission.
-This is done by providing strategic direction and financial management of the organizations resources.
+Board members are legally responsible for the oversight of the organization as it pursues its mission and provides direction and financial management of its resources.

 7 Things Effective Church Boards Do Well